mindkin/hourfleet/docs/howitworks.md

 ## Listing Cars

-In order for a car to be 'seen' or used on your network, the car needs to be 'listed' on the network by one of the current users on the network.
+In order for a car to be 'seen' or used on your network, the car needs to be 'listed' on the network by one of the current users of the network.
 The listing of cars for P2P networks is usually done by the owner of the car.
-For B2C networks, cars are listed by the network operator, or perhaps some 3rd party.
+For B2C networks, cars are listed by the network operator (who can also be a car owner), or perhaps some other 3rd party.

 Once a car is listed, there is quite a rigorous process by the car owner to get it verified so that it appears in search results for borrowers to find.